MartaTilman/SongGuesser/README.md

 - Live scoring and leaderboard screens
 - Final podium reveal with sound effects
 - YouTube-powered song playback
-- Song metadata cache for faster game startup
+- Song metadata cache for faster game startup (backed by Supabase on the deployed server)
+- Songs never repeat across multiple games played in the same lobby session
 - Local proof-of-work blockchain audit log for lobby results
 - Browser wallet signatures for player joins and submitted answers
 - Salted commit-reveal proof for each selected song